Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 #### Step 7: Configure Depalletizing Parameters

-Enter the [Depalletizing] tab, select the corresponding cargo template at [Template], for depalletizing soft-bags, we recommend to use template 1, then select the [material type] to "Bag".
-Based on the actual volume and size of the on-site cargo, you can choose the pre-defined [cargo template] or modify yourself, which will set the Global settings parameters such as standard size, length range, width range, and layer height to adapt to the on-site working conditions.
+Enter the [Depalletizing] tab, select the corresponding bag/box template at [Template], then select the [material type] to "Bag" or "box" based on need.
+Based on the actual volume and size of the on-site bag/box, you can choose the pre-defined [Template] or modify yourself, which will set the Global settings parameters such as standard size, length range, width range, and layer height to adapt to the on-site working conditions.

 ![PixPin\_2026-06-03\_08-18-31](https://github.com/user-attachments/assets/de480b61-ccff-4bba-a563-b44003583364 )\
 _&#x46;igure 24: Depalletizing configuration_